Showing posts with label Donald Trump. Show all posts

 The only trouble is, Denmark is unlikely to sell at any price.
 Soren Espersen, foreign affairs spokesman for the populist Danish People's Party, said of Trump in a broadcast interview, "if he is truly contemplating this, then this is final proof, that he has gone mad.”
 But we should not be overly dismissive – like many old ideas coming back into fashion, the notion of selling territory to earn a bit of extra cash could appeal to governments in these straitened economic times.

-Indeed, rather than going to war with Iran, the US could attempt a hostile financial takeover by forgoing the annual GDP of a state such as Connecticut to buy it (this would cost around $272 bn on an asset valuation basis).
-It would come more expensive if we used the 15x P/E multiple, where the GDP of California, Texas and New York would be required to meet the asking price of $6.8 trillion.
+Indeed, rather than going to war with Iran, the US could attempt a hostile financial takeover of that country by forgoing the annual GDP of a state such as Connecticut to buy it (this would cost around $272 bn on an asset valuation basis).
+It would come more expensive if we used the 15x P/E multiple, where the GDP of California and Texas would be required to meet the asking price of $4.1 trillion.
 But let’s face it, we have heard a lot worse ideas from Trump!

 Wednesday, 18 July 2018